 Automated Underwriting System Approval: AUS Findings

-This BLOG On Automated Underwriting System Approval: AUS Findings Was UPDATED On July 16, 2017
+This BLOG On Automated Underwriting System Approval: AUS Findings Was UPDATED And PUBLISHED On October 12th, 2019

 The automated underwriting system approval is one of the major changes that have developed in recent years in the mortgage industry.